When it comes to

 Princess Diana’s Feathered Hat Tim Graham/Tim Graham Photo Library/Getty Images

 Why just wear a hat when you can add a giant feather to your look?
-For the daytime celebration in 1983 for her 22nd birthday, Diana went all out with her headwear.
+For the daytime portion of her 22nd birthday celebration in 1983, Diana went all out with her headwear.

-Slipping into a navy blue-and-pink polka-dot silk dress and pink coat on top, she chose a deep navy hue for her wide-brimmed wool hat that was adorned with a matching feather to give it that little something extra.
+Slipping into a navy blue and pink polka-dot silk dress and pink coat, she chose a deep navy hue for her wide-brimmed wool hat.
+It was adorned with a matching feather to give it that little something extra.

 Princess Diana’s Green And White Hat Tim Graham/Tim Graham Photo Library/Getty Images

 In 1988 for the Trooping the Colour, Princess Diana not only matched her hat to her clothing, but also to the wardrobe of her youngest son,